-During 2018, the Commission received a total 200 RFEs.
-This compares with 154 complaints and RFEs received in 2017, 152 complaints received in 2016, 175 in 2015, and the average of 180 complaints received in prior years.
-Beginning in September 2014, the Commission began accepting complaints by email; 48 of the 200 RFEs in 2018 were filed by email.
+During 2019, the Commission received a total 221 RFEs.
+This compares with 200 RFEs received in 2018, 154 complaints and RFEs received in 2017, 152 complaints received in 2016, 175 in 2015, and the average of 180 complaints received in prior years.
+Beginning in September 2014, the Commission began accepting complaints by email; 50 of the 221 RFEs in 2019 were filed by email.

 The Commission launched its website in 2010.
 The website provides essential information to the public, including an explanation of the Commission's procedures; downloadable forms; frequently asked questions; recent annual reports; and links to the Colorado Constitution, Code, and Colo.
 RJD.
 The website has significantly increased the transparency of the Commission's authority and proceedings.
-The public's contacts with the Commission currently include approximately 1,700 web hits and 400 to 500 phone inquiries annually, compared with 700 to 800 contacts solely by phone prior to establishing the website.
+The public's contacts with the Commission currently include approximately 1,800 web hits and 400 to 500 phone inquiries annually, compared with 700 to 800 contacts solely by phone prior to establishing the website.

-In 2018, RFEs were filed against judges in each of the state's 22 judicial districts; two were filed against judges of the Court of Appeals; and none concerned the justices of the Supreme Court.
+In 2019, RFEs were filed against judges in 21 of the state's 22 judicial districts; two were filed against judges of the Court of Appeals; and one concerned the justices of the Supreme Court.

-Of the 200 RFEs received in 2018, 119 arose in the criminal law docket, many of which were filed by inmates in county jails or in detention facilities operated by the Colorado Department of Corrections.
-A total of 48 RFEs involved litigation in the general civil docket, including actions in small claims courts.
-Other RFEs included 39 in domestic relations cases, predominately in parenting plan disputes; 12 in juvenile court matters, usually involving the potential termination of parental rights; and six in probate matters.
+Of the 221 RFEs received in 2019, 103 arose in the criminal law docket, many of which were filed by inmates in county jails or in detention facilities operated by the Colorado Department of Corrections.
+A total of 52 RFEs involved litigation in the general civil docket, and three in small claims courts.
+Other RFEs included 41 in domestic relations cases, predominately involving parenting plan disputes; six in juvenile court matters, usually involving the potential termination of parental rights; and seven in probate matters.
+Protection orders, generally for domestic violence, involved 14 cases.
+Thirteen involved competency evaluations or other mental health issues.
+Eight involved traffic cases.
 Several involved issues involving more than one category of litigation or more than one type of court.
-Five involved issues raised by persons who contended that they were sovereign citizens not subject to Colorado law, and six involved orders for competency evaluations.
+Eighteen cases involved appeals to the Court of Appeals or the Supreme Court, in addition to the trial courts.
+Twelve involved issues raised by persons who contended that they were sovereign citizens not subject to Colorado law.

 While most of the misconduct allegations were filed by litigants, many of whom had appeared in court pro se, RFEs were also filed by attorneys; by relatives, friends, or court observers; or by court staff.
-One involved a self-report by judge.
+One involved a self-report by a judge.

-The frequency of the types of allegations in 2018 is summarized below.
+The frequency of the types of allegations in 2019 is summarized below.
 Some RFEs involved multiple allegations.
-Most of the RFEs involved situations that were not within the jurisdiction of the Commission, e.g., issues about evidence, procedure, or applicable law rather than misconduct by the judge.
+Most of the RFEs involved situations that were not within the jurisdiction of the Commission, e.g., issues about evidence, procedure, the law, law enforcement, or attorneys, rather than misconduct by the judge.